gattaca-com/based-optimism/op-interop-mon/README.md

 The service consists of several key components working together:

 - A main service (`InteropMonitorService`) that coordinates everything
+- A set of RPC Clients specified from command line, and given to each sub-component
 - Multiple `Finder` instances that scan chains for relevant transactions
+- Multiple `Updater` instances that take jobs for their chain and update them
 - A `Maintainer` that processes and tracks the state of cross-chain messages
 - Metrics reporting for monitoring and alerting